← Back to Blog

 A Full Sample Resume in 2026 ATS Format

-Here is the skeleton filled in for a real role.
+Here is the recommended layout filled in for a real role.
 Copy the structure, swap your content.

 JORDAN ALVAREZ